Icohedron/AdminMode/README.md

     # place_blocks determines whether or not the player can place blocks
     place_blocks: false

+    # interact_blocks determines whether or not the player can right-click interact with blocks (opening doors, trapdoors, buttons, etc.)
+    interact_blocks: false

+    # interact_tile_entity_carriers determines whether or not the player can open the inventories of blocks with inventories (chests, beacons, furnaces, droppers, hoppers, etc.)
+    interact_tile_entity_carriers: true

-    # drop_items determines whether the player can drop items or not
+    # drop_items determines whether the player can drop items / create item entities
     drop_items: false

-    # pickup_items determines whether item entities can be picked up
+    # pickup_items determines whether the player can pick up item entities
     pickup_items: false

-    # move_items determines whether items can be moved around in inventories (chests, ender chests, player inventory, shulker boxes, etc.)
+    # interact_inventories determines whether items can be moved around in inventories (chests, ender chests, player inventory, shulker boxes, etc.)
-    move_items: false
+    interact_inventories: false
 }
 ```